 - mild flavored oil Sunflower oil is usually used here, but an expeller pressed coconut oil would make a lovely salsa rosa.)

 - 1 pinch salt

-As you blend it, adding in more oil, the emulsion will become thicker and thicker.
+- As you blend it, adding more oil, the emulsion will become thicker and thicker.

-When you have reached the consistency of a thick mayonnaise, stop adding in oil.
+- When you have reached the consistency of a thick mayonnaise, stop adding in oil.
 (It will usually be around 1 cup of oil to get to the right consistency)

-Blend it all together and give it a taste.
-Usually salsa rosa is a light to medium pink color, but you can make it to suit your own taste by adding more or less ketchup to the mix.
+- Blend it all together and give it a taste.
+Usually, salsa rosa is a light to medium pink color, but you can make it suit your own taste by adding more or less ketchup to the mix.